To inspire a strong safety culture for the NS seafood industry through collaboration, education, and promotion.

 - Communicate with industry on causes, and various specific activities that can address these.

 The safety association is governed by a board of directors.
 This board oversees the activities and staff of the safety association and will meet 4 times a year.
-This 15 member board host seats for 5 harvesting representatives, 5 processing representatives, 3 representatives from aquaculture and/or services incidental to fishing, and 2 seats for the Nova Scotia Fisheries Sector Council.
-Ex-officio members (non-voting) have been secured from the NS Department of Labour and Workforce Development, NS Department of Fisheries and Aquaculture and Workers’ Compensation Board of Nova Scotia.
+This 15 member board host seats for 5 harvesting representatives, 5 processing representatives, 5 representatives from aquaculture and/or services incidental to fishing.
+This 15 member board hosts seats for 5 harvesting representatives, 5 processing representatives, 5 representatives from aquaculture and/or services incidental to fishing.
+Ex-officio members (non-voting) have been secured from the NS Department of Labour, NS Department of Fisheries and Aquaculture, and Workers’ Compensation Board of Nova Scotia.
 A 4 person executive has been elected by the board of directors.
 The executive will meet independently of the board, as needed.
-There is an open membership to the safety association, to those firms/individuals in the harvesting, processing and aquaculture sectors registered with the WCBNS.
+There is an open membership to the safety association, to those firms/individuals in the harvesting, processing, and aquaculture sectors registered with the WCBNS.
 This membership meets together once a year for an annual general meeting.

 Activities of the Safety Association